dbcls/grasp/README.md

 ![](https://raw.githubusercontent.com/dbcls/grasp/master/docs/overview.svg?sanitize=true)

-We need to define a GraphQL schema with some Grasp specific notations, which are carefully designed to keep full-compatibility with the GraphQL specification.
-More specifically, we need to define a SPARQL endpoint URL and a SPARQL query template per a *concept*, or a *type* in GraphQL terms.
+Grasp requires a GraphQL schema with some specific notations, which are carefully designed to keep full-compatibility with the GraphQL specification.
+More specifically, we need to define a SPARQL endpoint URL and a SPARQL query [handlebars](https://handlebarsjs.com/) template per *concept*, or a *Type* in GraphQL terms.
 We also use GraphQL decorators for metadata (described later).

 Let's look at a simple example.